instagibbs/bolts/XX-eltoo-peer-protocol.md

 operating channel to appear to be a single pubkey output even after being spent, reducing fees in the common case.

+A mutual closing should mask the usage of Lightning attached to the funding output from transactions log observers.

 It's critically important that nonces are never re-used, giving the recommendation that the nonces be wiped in between sessions.